CodeYourFuture/immersive-go-course/server-database/README.md

 Next, create a connection using `pgx.Connect`.
 We will need to supply a `context`, which can simply be `context.Background()`.
 We can [find out about contexts in the Go documentation](https://pkg.go.dev/context), but they are not an important concept for now.

 Remember to handle errors in connecting to the database gracefully: handle the error and output a useful error message.
-You can check this is working by turning off Postgres and starting your server:
+We can check this is working by turning off Postgres and starting our server:

 ```
 > DATABASE_URL='postgres://localhost:5432/go-server-database' go run .